 Optionally a practitioner may offer Reiki to your knees and/or to your ankles or feet.
 These are optional positions if the practitioner feels they may benefit you.
 Or they may simply move on to hand positions on your back.

-Hands are moved down to a position under your should blades or middle back.
+Hands are moved down to a position under your shoulder blades or middle back.

 The practitioner moves their hands to apply gentle pressure in a hand position at your lower back.